UCNot/churi/doc/schema.md

 # `application/uri-charge`

 This MIME type is based on [URI charge] format.
-It has less limitations though, as encoded messages are not meant to be part of URIs:
+It has fewer limitations though, as encoded messages are not meant to be part of URIs:

 - Any Unicode character allowed within `application/uri-charge`